bigskysoftware/_hyperscript/www/docs.md

 <output>--</output>
 {% endexample %}

-As mentioned in the introduction, `end` is often omitted when it isn't needed in order to make script smaller:
+As mentioned in the introduction, `end` is often omitted when it isn't needed in order to make scripts smaller:

   ~~~ html
   <button _="on click increment :x